DataDog/integrations-extras/jfrog_platform/README.md

 ![dashboard][17]

-### JFrog Artifactory and Xray Metrics API Dashboard
+### JFrog Artifactory and Xray metrics API dashboard

-JFrog Artifactory’s/Xray's Metrics API integration with Datadog allows you to send metrics from the Artifactory’s/Xray's Open Metrics API endpoint to Datadog.
+JFrog Artifactory's/Xray's metrics API integration with Datadog allows you to send metrics from the Artifactory's/Xray's OpenMetrics API endpoint to Datadog.
 With this integration, you can gain insights into the system performance, storage consumption, and connection statistics associated with JFrog Artifactory/Xray, as well as, insights into the count and type of artifacts and components scanned by Xray.
 Upon setting up the configuration, these metrics are made available as out-of-the-box dashboards within the Datadog UI and may be used to enhance existing dashboards within Datadog.

 ![artifactory][2]